raksvision/DSA/README.md

 # The DSA Journey
-This Journey gives the complete insights about the DSA
+This Journey gives the complete insights in the DSA